 A licensed after school program has 22 10-year old children with one adult supervising.
-Per regulations, the maximum permissible ratio of 10-year old children to adults is 15 to 1.
-During the program, a child runs out of the room and down a staircase where she trips on a step and breaks her arm.
+Per regulations, the maximum permissible ratio of 10-year old children to adults is 15:1.
+During the program, a child runs out of the room, down a staircase, trips on a step, and breaks her arm.

-- A court might find that the injury related to violation of statute because it is more difficult for the adult to maintain discipline in a crowded classroom. - Plaintiff is more likely to have a successful claim than if the class size were appropriate (even if other factors are at issue, like child had been warned repeatedly not to run down steps, child was old enough to know, etc.)
+- A court might find that the injury related to the violation of the statute because it is harder for a single adult to maintain discipline in an overcrowded classroom. - Plaintiff is more likely to have a successful claim due to the class size violation (even if other factors are present, like the child being warned repeatedly not to run down steps, child being old enough to know better, etc.).